03.30.21 | Communications

-- Episcopal Areas: West Virginia Area (West Virginia Conference), Pittsburgh Area (Western Pennsylvania Conference). and Harrisburg Area (Susquehanna Conference) – Bishop Cynthia Moore-Koikoi and Bishop Sandra Steiner Ball.
+- West Virginia Conference, Western Pennsylvania Conference and Susquehanna Conference – Bishop Cynthia Moore-Koikoi and Bishop Sandra Steiner Ball

-- Episcopal Areas: New Jersey Area (Greater New Jersey Conference) and Philadelphia Area (Eastern Pennsylvania Conference) – Bishop John Schol.
+- Greater New Jersey Conference and Eastern Pennsylvania Conference – Bishop John Schol.

-- Upper New York Area (Upper New York Conference) – Bishop Mark Webb.
+- Upper New York Conference – Bishop Hector Burgos

-- New York Area (New York Conference) – Bishop Thomas Bickerton.
+- New York Conference – Bishop Thomas Bickerton

 No. Leaders in both conferences and the jurisdiction have emphasized that both the Peninsula-Delaware and Baltimore-Washington conferences will maintain as separate organizations with independent operations, structure, and finances while partnering in training and ministry.

 What can local churches expect?

 With the affiliation, very little of the day-to-day operations of the local church will change.
-However, leaders from both conferences have begun working together to determine how they might best share programs and resources to better equip local churches in their discipleship.
+However, leaders from both conferences are working closely together to share programs and resources to better equip local churches in their discipleship.
 Initially, some of the areas in which both conferences are connecting in new ways include training and learning opportunities, young people’s ministries, anti-racism ministries, congregational development, and communications.
 The Extended Cabinets from both annual conferences meet together monthly and a Chief Administrative Officer, the Rev. Erica Robinson Johnson, oversees the shared work of the affiliation.